 - 1. Liberal Arts & General Education Courses - a.
 High school juniors or seniors - b.
-Must have a cumulative GPA of 3.0 or higher - c.
-Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English - 2.
+Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English - c.
+Combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (Minnesota State System Multiple Measures Standards - Procedure 3340P) - 2.
 Technical Courses - a.
 High school juniors or seniors with a 2.5 GPA - b.
 Sophomores with a 2.5 GPA may be eligible to take one technical course per term - c.
 Students are required to demonstrate that they have the ability to successfully complete college-level coursework at a "C" level or higher - d.
-Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English
+Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English - e.
+Combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (System Multiple Measures Standards Procedure 3340P)